Find synonyms Find exact match

 If the day 3 FSH or CCCT is abnormal, the patient should be referred to a reproductive endocrinologist to discuss further diagnostic and treatment options.
 These options, which also depend on the results of other diagnostic tests, the age of the female partner, and other factors, may include aggressive ovulation induction, IVF, or use of donor oocytes.
 However, patients with markedly diminished ovarian reserve rarely conceive without the use of donor eggs.

 Antral follicle count (AFC) — Ultrasound examination can be used to determine the number of antral follicles (defined as follicles measuring 2 to 10 mm in diameter).
-On transvaginal ultrasound, a low AFC ranging from 4 to 10 antral follicles between days two and four of a regular menstrual cycle suggests poor ovarian reserve.
-AFC thresholds will vary by center and should be prospectively tested within a center to be most useful as a predictive tool [13-16].
+On transvaginal ultrasound, the ovaries are visualized in their transverse and longitudinal planes and the antral follicles are counted and measured; the size of the follicle is the mean of two perpendicular diameters, one of which should be the largest dimension of each follicle [13,14].
+A low AFC ranging from 4 to 10 antral follicles between days two and four of a regular menstrual cycle suggests poor ovarian reserve.
+AFC thresholds will vary by center and should be prospectively tested within a center to be most useful as a predictive tool [15-18].
 Most clinicians perform an AFC during the early follicular phase, although a retrospective cohort study showed no difference in the predictive value of AFC for poor ovarian response when measured at different phases of the menstrual cycle .
 Although AFC is a good predictor of ovarian reserve and response, it is less predictive of oocyte quality, the ability to conceive with IVF, and pregnancy outcome .

 Anti-müllerian hormone (AMH) — Anti-müllerian hormone (AMH) is a member of the TGF-beta family and is expressed by the small (<8 mm) preantral and early antral follicles.
-The AMH level reflects the size of the primordial follicle pool.
+The AMH level reflects the size of the primordial follicle pool, and may be the best biochemical marker of ovarian function across an array of clinical situations .
 In adult women, AMH levels gradually decline as the primordial follicle pool declines with age ; AMH is undetectable at menopause .

 ●AMH <0.5 ng/mL predicts reduced ovarian reserve with less than three follicles in an IVF cycle